Caring for Loved Ones with Nighttime Incontinence

 Next, with your loved one, determine the nature of the issue and what times of day they are most affected.
-An incontinence product specialist can help you choose the right day and night products to trial until preferred choice are made.
+An incontinence product specialist can help you choose the right day and night products to trial until preferred choices are made.
 What do you call them?
 “Adult Diaper” is NOT the best choice.
 Calling absorbent products “briefs” or “disposable underwear” helps to maintain dignity.
 Product needs may change over time so re-evaluate often.
 Incontinence episodes can be irritating to delicate skin, leading to skin breakdown and infection.
 Choose super-absorbent products that use the latest technology.
 Although the cost is often higher, choosing the best product will minimize leaking and odor, keep delicate skin dry and lead to improved dignity and confidence.
-Because super-absorbent products need to be changed less often, longer periods of un-interrupted sleep at night leave loved-ones rested and more engaged in their environment, and their relationships.
+Because super-absorbent products need to be changed less often, longer periods of uninterrupted sleep at night leave loved-ones rested and more engaged in their environment, and their relationships.

 Improving sleep patterns can help keep loved one’s healthier longer and even reduce the risk of illness and dementia.
 Also, encourage good sleep patterns and sleep hygiene by discussing preferences, allowing for plenty of sunlight during the day, and minimizing distractions like TV before bed.
 Discuss giving medications or checking blood sugars at times that will allow for extended nighttime sleep with their healthcare provider.
 Reducing lights and noise can also help to reset a patient’s natural sleep-wake cycle.

 To determine which incontinence products are right for you, take our online “quiz” (Product Finder) or call our customer service professionals.
 They are ready to answer your questions, help you find the perfect product for your needs, and give you some encouragement.
 We offer Tranquility Premium Overnight Products in a variety of styles to give you peace of mind and a good night’s sleep.